reg1reg1/Web-Security-Writeups/Mutillidae-2-solution/A1(Injection)/README.md

 <br>What if you say , the flavor I want is "<i>Cappuccino, and all the money I have</i>" (Weird flavor name).
 <br>The coffee guy says like a mechanical bot, <i> Here is your "<b>Cappuccino, and all the money I have</b>", Enjoy!</i>.
 Fortunately , in real life people are smart, and this would give you nothing more than a confused look from the coffee guy.

 <p> Unfortunately devices and systems do as they are programmed, they do not know the concept of context per say.
 They rely on smart programmers to prevent them from being exploited.
-Injection is nothing but this kind of exploit, in the simplest of sense, and the definitive statement for web security is <b><u>"ALL USER INPUT IS DANGEROUS"</u></b></p>
+Injection is nothing but this kind of exploit, in the simplest of sense, and the definitive statement for web security is <b><u>"All user Input is dangerous"</u></b></p>